danabreo/aggiemaps/README.md

 This file contains the stops and timing information for each bus route.
 Stops and times were collected manually using the [TAMU Transportation](http://transport.tamu.edu/busroutes/) website.

-     coordinates.csv and routes.csv are used to populate the graph representing the bus system
+     The coordinates.csv and routes.csv files are used to populate the graph representing the bus system They provide a user-friendly interface for updating bus stop locations, routes, and timings